vmstio/docs/content/clients/bird.md

 # Bird UI

-Bird UI is an alternative theme for the main Mastodon web interface.

-Unlike [Elk](/clients/elk), Bird UI is done all with CSS theming, and provides an interface similar to what you might find from legacy Birdsites.
+Bird UI is an alternative theme for the main Mastodon web interface and provides an interface similar to what you might find from legacy Birdsites.

 The code for Bird UI and is maintained by [Roni Laukkarinen](https://vmst.io/@rolle@mementomori.social).
 It is [available on GitHub](https://github.com/ronilaukkarinen/mastodon-bird-ui).